WebAssembly/component-model/design/mvp/CanonicalABI.md

 * `$stream_t`/`$future_t` must be a type of the form `(stream $t?)`/`(future $t?)`

-Calling `$f` removes the readable or writable end of the stream or future at the given index from the current component instance's table, performing the guards and bookkeeping defined by `{Readable,Writable}{Stream,Future}End.drop()` above.
+Calling `$f` removes the readable or writable end of the stream or future at the given index from the current component instance's `handles` table, performing the guards and bookkeeping defined by `{Readable,Writable}{Stream,Future}End.drop()` above.
 ```python
 def canon_stream_drop_readable(stream_t, thread, i):
   return drop(ReadableStreamEnd, stream_t, thread, i)